AntonioMrtz/SpotifyElectron/docs/backend/SETUP.md

 cd Backend;
 ```

-2. Create the enviroment file in root path with the following data. **Check .env.example file to see format**
+2. Use .env for development or create the enviroment file in root path with the following data.

 ```
 * MONGO_URI= uri for connecting into a MongoDB database ( mongodb://root:root@localhost:27017/ )